Dismembered/Dismembered.github.io/_posts/2014-07-02-HelloWorld-Tutorial_part3.markdown

 categories: jekyll update
 ---

-## Continuing your graph visualization:
+## Continuing our graph visualization:
 -----
 At the end of this section of the tutorial you will know how to create edges and manipulate Vertex and Edge properties.
 This is what you will be creating.